pppreap/project1/README.md

 # Project 1// Group 5: Building An App with APIs

-Using APIs, HTML, CSS, and Javascript, a online post application will be created that allow users to see other user's day experience and traveling stories.
+Using APIs, HTML, CSS Framework: Bulma, and Javascript, a online post application will be created that allow users to see other user's day experience and traveling stories.
 This application will run in the browser.
 Link to [Application]:(https://pppreap.github.io/project1/)

 # User Story for Scribe